 Disabilities have historically been discussed from a deficits-based perspective that emphasizes the challenges that youth may face rather than the multitude of strengths they possess (Carter et al., 2015), often with pathologizing language.
-While discussions surrounding disabilities have begun to change in recent years, the prevailing model for discussing disabilities is rooted in a biopsychosocial model that focuses on causation and cure (Kapp et al., 2013).
-Individuals with disabilities, including youth, vary in their preferences regarding language and identity.
-Additionally, youth with disabilities have strong resiliency despite the difficulties they may face in relation to their disabilities and a strong desire to succeed (Raghavan & Griffin, 2017).
+Discussions surrounding disabilities have begun to change in recent years, with recent research acknowledging the strong resiliency and assets youth with disabilities have despite the difficulties they may face in relation to their disabilities (Raghavan & Griffin, 2017).
+Nonetheless, the prevailing model for discussing disabilities is rooted in a biopsychosocial model that focuses on causation and cure (Kapp et al., 2013), which informs the current policy protections and healthcare landscape.
+The authors of this document recognize the limitations of this deficits-based, pathologizing history of discussions surrounding disabilities.
 However, when disabilities are identified proactively, youth are less likely to enter the juvenile legal system (JLS) and have a greater likelihood of remaining in their communities and experiencing positive outcomes related to their wellbeing and success.
-Therefore, this document summarizes research that illuminates the challenges youth with disabilities often face, both in the JLS and outside of carceral facilities, using a strengths-based lens.
-Moreover, while staff, personnel, and other individuals interacting with youth with disabilities in the JLS are encouraged to ask youth about their preferences regarding the language they prefer to describe their identities and conditions, in an effort to be neutral, respectful, and objective, this document utilizes the person-first language and writing recommendations provided by the National Network on Information, Guidance and Training on the Americans with Disabilities Act.
+Therefore, this document summarizes research that illuminates the challenges youth with disabilities often face, both in the JLS and outside of carceral facilities, using a strengths-based lens that uplifts youths' resiliency and desire for success.

+Although the policy protections and service providing infrastructure centers on the concept of "disabilities," we recognize that individuals with disabilities, including youth, vary in their preferences regarding language and identity.
+Youth who were consulted in the development of this brief raised concerns regarding the usage of the term "disabilities," as it can signal that there is "something wrong" with them.
+In an effort to be neutral, respectful, and objective, this document utilizes the person-first language and writing recommendations provided by the National Network on Information, Guidance and Training on the Americans with Disabilities Act.
+However, staff, personnel, and other individuals interacting with youth with disabilities in the JLS are encouraged to ask youth about their preferences regarding the language they prefer to describe their identities and conditions.

-NOTE ON NEURODIVERSITY1
+NOTE ON NEURODIVERSITY